A Place for Mom

 3. Leggieri, M., Thaut, M. H., et. al. (March 12, 2019).
 Music intervention approaches for Alzheimer’s disease: A review of the literatureFrontiers in Neuroscience.

-Anna Nichols is a content specialist at A Place for Mom, primarily focusing on nursing homes and caregiver support.
+Anna Nichols is a content strategist at A Place for Mom primarily focusing on end-of-life care and caregiver support.
 Her work has involved researching senior-friendly activities in cities across the U.S., as well as reporting on the challenges of long-distance caregiving.
-Anna holds a degree in English and education plus a master's degree in theology.
+Anna holds a B.S. degree in education from John Brown University and a M.A. from the University of Notre Dame.

 The information contained on this page is for informational purposes only and is not intended to constitute medical, legal or financial advice or create a professional relationship between A Place for Mom and the reader.
 Always seek the advice of your health care provider, attorney or financial advisor with respect to any particular matter, and do not act or refrain from acting on the basis of anything you have read on this site.
 Links to third-party websites are only for the convenience of the reader; A Place for Mom does not endorse the contents of the third-party sites.